Professor Michael J Baker Doctoral Thesis Awards

 Professor Michael J. Baker Doctoral Thesis Awards

-These awards reward and acknowledge excellence in Marketing doctoral theses.
-Jointly sponsored by the Academy of Marketing and the Department of Marketing at the University of Strathclyde, these awards honour the memory and achievements of the Academy’s first President and the Department of Marketing’s inaugural Head of Department, Professor Michael J. Baker.
+These awards reward and acknowledge excellence in Marketing doctoral theses and honour the memory and achievements of the Academy’s first President Professor Michael J. Baker.

 Professor Baker was particularly concerned with the conceptual development of marketing theory.
 He was a strong advocate for critical engagement with societal issues and challenges.
 Academic marketing’s influence on marketing practice was a key driving force throughout his career.
 He encouraged marketing academics to ‘eschew the bland formulaic contributions which can’t be faulted technically but seldom attract any strong feelings either positive or negative’ (Baker, 1995: 633).